se-edu/se-book/modeling/modelingBehaviors/stateMachineDiagrams/text.md

 <tip-box>

-:package: Consider how a CD player responds when the “eject CD” button is pushed:
+{{ icon_example }} Consider how a CD player responds when the “eject CD” button is pushed:

 * If the CD tray is already open, it does nothing.
 * If the CD tray is already in the process of opening (opened half-way), it continues to open the CD tray.